GlobalTMS/SecurePasswordStorage/README.md

 	//log this expection
 }
 ```
 ### The function verifyPassword, is passed the string containing the password to be verified, with the pair of database values.
-Logically devulve if this password is correct or not.
+Logically returns if this password is correct or not.
 ```java
 PasswordStorageService service = new PasswordStorageService();
 PassSaltDTO dataBaseResult = new PassSaltDTO("some_password_value", "some_salt_value");